apache/iotdb/docs/UserGuide/Monitor-Alert/Metric-Tool.md

      - `System Memory`: System memory usage in %
      - `Write Point Per Second`: the number of points written by the system per second
 - `Performance`: system performance
-     - `QPS`: system interface and RPC visits per second
+     - `OPS`: system interface and RPC visits per second
-     - `QPS Of Stage`: the number of executions per second of each part of the Stage
+     - `OPS Of Stage`: the number of executions per second of each part of the Stage
-     - `QPS Of Schedule`: the number of executions per second for each part of the Schedule
+     - `OPS Of Schedule`: the number of executions per second for each part of the Schedule
      - `Time Consumed Of Operation`: the time consumption of different operations
      - `P99 Time Consumed of Interface`: P99 time consumption of different interfaces
      - `Average Time Consumed of Interface`: the average time consumption of different interfaces